 Fabric Cutters must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Fabric Cutters need abilities such as arm-hand steadiness, manual dexterity, and information ordering in order to perform their job at a high level.
+For example, Fabric Cutters need abilities such as arm-hand steadiness, information ordering, and manual dexterity in order to perform their job at a high level.
 The list below shows several important abilities for Fabric Cutters, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Fabric Cutters frequently use skills like operations monitoring, operation and control, and quality control analysis to perform their job effectively.
+Fabric Cutters frequently use skills like operations monitoring, operation and control, and monitoring to perform their job effectively.
 The list below shows several critical skills for Fabric Cutters, ranked by their relative importance.